 – Advanced mail marketing capabilities with email builders, automation workflows, multi-channel marketing, email campaigns and one-off emails.

 – Clean user guide and documentation of how to use.

 – Attract traffic, and convert it into business opportunities to increase sales.

 – Oriented towards fast-paced marketing teams.

-– Engagement of users across lifecycle from pre to post acquisition.
+– Engagement of users across the lifecycle from pre to post-acquisition.

 – Lifecycle campaigns, build nurturing workflows, analyse user behaviour and personalise at scale.